AnFloGue/AnFloGue/README.md

 A results-oriented problem-solver with a passion for building innovative solutions, leveraging **24+ years** of experience across web/game development, film, and TV.
 Proven ability to deliver high-quality products across diverse platforms.

 Experienced project manager with a track record of successfully leading **13 apps, 5 films, and 4 TV series**.
 Deep understanding of Agile/Scrum methodologies (PSPO I, PSM I certified) as a skilled Product Owner and Scrum Master, complemented by a strong focus on UI/UX principles.
+With a track record of delivering well-constructed micro-services and API gateways.

 ## Certifications